 When it's the situation of a period of time of life -- for me, it's graduate school -- we need two things on a practical level.
 One: take as many opportunities as possible during the day to return to presence.
 And not just in a general sense, but in a clearly connected, present, sustained sense, for 5 whole minutes.

-: seek out days or parts of days devoted to extended practice, whenever possible.
+Two: seek out days or parts of days devoted to extended practice, whenever possible.
 Without this, our well will begin to run dry, and the 5 minute pit-stops during the day won't mean much because there won't be anything in the well to draw from.
 For me, this means finding a day-long of meditation practice every quarter or so during the semester, and going away on retreat during my breaks from school whenever possible.
 For others of you, it might mean going to class instead of practicing at home, or going to sit with a group once a month instead of always sitting by yourself.

 Below is a link to one of my favorite dharma teachers speaking about the practice of pausing and paying attention.
 I invite my fellow students and mothers and teachers and support providers to use this practice -- in addition to extended periods of practice whenever possible -- to bring the home ground of awareness into your lives at any moment, on and off the mat/cushion.